Clicking the gear icon in the scenario editor will open the Scenario settings panel allowing you to specify advanced settings for a scenario.

 Once a scenario has been executed, you can by default display information about which data were processed by modules in the scenario.
-If you do not want this information to be stored, enable the Bundles are confidential option.
+If you do not want this information to be stored, enable the Data is confidential option.

-If you enable the Bundles are confidential option, please be aware, that we have very limited possibilities to solve errors that may occur during the execution of a scenario.
+If you enable the Data is confidential option, please be aware, that we have very limited possibilities to solve errors that may occur during the execution of a scenario.